eidp/actions-helm/publish/README.md

 Publish a Helm chart to a registry.

 Make sure that the workflow using this action has access to the Chart registry by setting up appropriate secrets.
 By default a chart is published to the GitHub container registry.
-For authentication, the default `GITHUB_TOKEN` is used which has sufficient permissions.
+For authentication, the default `GITHUB_TOKEN` is used which by default has sufficient permissions to publish charts.

 This action supports overriding the chart version and appVersion during packaging.